At a Glance

 About the Program

-The M.A. in Educational Leadership: Educational Technology and Learning program offers a dynamic degree designed to equip graduates with a highly marketable specialty as comprehensively prepared administrators who understand how to integrate technology into student learning.
+The M.A. in Educational Leadership: Educational Technology program offers a dynamic degree designed to equip graduates with a highly marketable specialty as comprehensively prepared administrators who understand how to integrate technology into student learning.

 At APU, we understand the challenges of earning your degree while juggling work, family, and other commitments.
 Our programs are designed to make attending Azusa Pacific simple, so you can reach your educational goals.

-The M.A. in Education Leadership with an emphasis in Educational Technology and Learning offers students a sequenced course design designed to be completed through nine-week terms.
+The M.A. in Education Leadership with an emphasis in Educational Technology offers students a sequenced course design designed to be completed through nine-week terms.
 Candidates take courses with the same peers throughout the program.
 Classes are scheduled just one night a week, with each session lasting approximately four hours.

-Educational Technology and Learning Emphasis
+Educational Technology Emphasis

-The 9-unit emphasis in educational technology and learning is offered in a blended hybrid format, with coursework completed on-campus and online.
+The 9-unit emphasis in educational technology is offered in a blended hybrid format, with coursework completed on-campus and online.
 Students complete the master's degree courses entirely on campus, and transition to a hybrid program format to complete the emphasis.
 For many, this flexible format is the easiest, most convenient way to balance work, school, and family.

 Faculty members strive to challenge students to develop visionary leadership, scholarly practice, and exemplary character and engage in the scholarship of discovery, integration, application, and teaching to prepare students who are: